theartful/broadcast_queue/README.md

 ## TODO

+- [x] Implement the `semaphore` class on Windows.
-- [ ] Implement the `semaphore` class on Windows and MacOS.
+- [ ] Implement the `semaphore` class on macOS.
-- [ ] Support non trivially copyable and non trivially destructible data types.
+- [ ] Support non trivially copyable and non trivially destructible data types:
+    - [ ] Implement a lock-free bitmap allocator.
+    - [ ] Implement a two-layer broadcast-queue, the first layer would consist of pointers employing the same strategy already used, and the second layer would contain the actual data, which would be allocated using the aforementioned lock-free bitmap allocator.
 - [ ] Try 128-bit atomic intrinsics on x64 architecture to get rid of seqlocks
 in the case when stored data is 64-bit long.